 DOYRMS has its own RSM, who overseas the traditional ceremonial aspects of the school, and takes students for Drill and Parade.
 Part of his role focuses on encouraging Dukie leadership, and organising trips away such as Borneo and the Himalayas.
 The School also has a Director of Military Music, who is in charge of a 70 strong student military band.

 Who can apply to The Duke of York's Royal Military School?

 DOYRMS is a state boarding school which means that education is provided for free by the state.
 Parents only pay for the boarding costs.
-We welcome applications from students who hold a British Passport, those who hold passports from the European Economic Area countries and those who have leave to remain in the UK.
+We welcome applications from students who hold a British or Irish passport or have leave to remain in the UK.